laravel/docs/billing.md

             ->allowPromotionCodes()
             ->checkout();
     });

-When a customer goes to this route they will be redirected to Stripe's Checkout page.

 > {note} Unfortunately Stripe Checkout does not support all subscription billing options when starting subscriptions.
 Using the `anchorBillingCycleOn` method on the subscription builder, setting proration behavior, or setting payment behavior will not have any effect during Stripe Checkout sessions.
 Please consult [the Stripe Checkout Session API documentation](https://stripe.com/docs/api/checkout/sessions/create) to review which parameters are available.